 If you do want to dispose of your old passport, the advice is to destroy it rather than putting in the bin, although expired ones can still be useful when applying for visas to certain countries.

-A concrete tortoise and false teeth
+A concrete tortoise

 Some items stop you in your tracks, and some make you wonder how some people can be so heartless.